• Skip to primary navigation

 • media source quality.

 The audio quality is always limited by the worst one.
-For example, if you have a densely-compressed and distorted audio source file, there is no way to get decent audio quality no matter what audio system you have.
+For example, if you have a densely compressed and distorted audio source file, there is no way to get decent audio quality, no matter what audio system you have.

 Chromecast Audio may affect audio quality in the following three aspects:

 1. DAC if you use the analog output (i.e., using 3.5-mm stereo cable or 3.5-mm-to-RCA cable).
-As mentioned in several pages, the DAC in Chromecast Audio is a decent one.
+As mentioned on several pages, the DAC in Chromecast Audio is a decent one.
 It seldom is the bottleneck for a speaker or AV receiver with only analog input.

 So, to get the best audio quality from Chromecast Audio, you may consider:

-1. if your speaker or AV receiver supports digital input, try to use TOSLINK optical audio cables for Chromecast Audio.
+1. If your speaker or AV receiver supports digital input, try to use TOSLINK optical audio cables for Chromecast Audio.

-2. if possible, use short audio cables for analog output.
+2. If possible, use short audio cables for analog output.
 The shorter, the better.

-3. if you have the choice, choose a high-quality streaming source.
+3. If you have the choice, choose a high-quality streaming source.
 If you stream local music files, try to get lossless files, e.g., FLAC.

-4. within your budget, try to get quality speakers or sound systems.
+4. Within your budget, try to get quality speakers or sound systems.
 You should try to avoid the cheap Bluetooth speakers (with analog input) sold in many handphone shops.
 These speakers are designed for “Bluetooth” quality.
 Of course, there are many decent speakers with Bluetooth connectivity.
 This is a totally different story.

 And most importantly, trust your ears, not the price tag.
 Cheap solutions can be good enough for you.